 Now that you know not to let the bar exam loom over you while you’re trying (and hopefully) to make the most out of your 3L year by having a blast one last time before entering or reentering the workforce, let’s now turn to bar study.
 For the bar exam, you’re obviously going to be required to know a lot of law, and how to apply said law to fact patterns.
 That’s without a doubt a very big part of the game.
 However, going in mentally strong is absolutely paramount to your success as well.
 So, what can you do to ensure that you are mentally prepared for this exam?

-Studying for the bar is a marathon not a race
+Studying for the bar is a marathon

 DON’T burn yourself out in May or early June.
 Don’t lock yourself in your room and study 15 hours a day early on in the summer.
 You will burn yourself out and won’t be able to put in the longer hours needed as you get closer to the bar exam.
 As the bar comes closer, students that burned themselves out early on have to start taking days off because they can’t retain anything.
 This can leave you feeling guilty, but your brain may be so fried that you don’t have any other option.
 Don’t let this happen to you.

-Create a daily routine/regime
+Create a daily study routine

 Routines/regimens are healthy for you.
 Having a somewhat defined schedule is a very healthy way to handle your summer.
 Much like studying too long, not getting enough sunlight or exercise is going to make your days and summer feel 10x worse than it has to be.
 Getting sunlight and exercise makes the process seem much more manageable and you’ll soon realize that bar study doesn’t have to be as miserable as everyone makes it out to seem.
 A sample schedule look something like this: